miklevin/MikeLev.in/_posts/2024-11-07-structuring-websites-to-train-models.md

         - Q: How long is the Great Wall of China?
         - A: The Great Wall stretches over 13,000 miles.

 Remember, while existing web scraping systems might not require this preparation, by structuring our content this way, we're essentially rolling out the red carpet for AI models.
-We're not just waiting to be discovered; we're putting on our best show and saying, "Hey AI, let's play 'Jeopardy!'... with our website content!"
+We're not just waiting to be discovered; we're putting on our best show and saying, "Hey AI, let's play 'Jeopardy!'...
+With our website content!"

 Citations: